lc00/wiki-experiment/IAM.md

 * Groups: A combination of policies you can apply to users
 * Roles: Permissions owned by objects
 * Access Keys: CLI/API access

+## Service Roles

+* Created in IAM
+* Allow one AWS service to talk to another